Why I dislike agents in my Service Console

 I just bought a big Symmetra box but even at 43% load I only get 35 minutes of run time.

-6. Everett Alvarez said,
+6. Everett Alvarez says

 I was in an HP enviroment and we ran into multiple issues with HP agents running on ESX.
 As previously posted before they told us to upgrade the firmware and etc…..
 So boo for agents running in esx…